 +++ Latest +++

-(25/10/2016) The Iraqi military have started their offensive in Mosul.
+(09/12/2016) The Iraqi military have started their offensive in Mosul.
 Together with Kurdish and other forces, the military want to retake the city from IS.
-According to the Iraqi army, the operation could take two months.
-Around 4,000 people have fled according to the UNHCR, however the fights could force up to 1,5 million people to leave the city.
+More than 82,000 people have fled according to the UNHCR, however the fights could force up to 1,5 million people to leave the city.
 In project areas north of Mosul, Welthungerhilfe is preparing for a large flow of IDP.
 Emergency aid measures will include the distribution of tarpaulins, food, water and sanitary items.

 Fleeing from war and poverty

 Iraq has once again become a country at war.
 Since August 2014, the Islamic State (IS) has advanced in the northwest of the country and driven 3.3 million people, mostly Yazidis and Christians, out of their homes.
 Many of them were given shelter by host families.
 Others live in camps, backyards or in basements.
 The burden weighs heavy on the population – donate now to help!

 Those who are fleeing suffer from a lack of food, drinking water, hygiene, medical treatment, clothing and blankets.
 They need education and work.
 Should the refugees return, they would first have to rebuild all of the destroyed infrastructure such as the energy supply, schools and roads.
 But many humanitarian aid measures are lacking financing.
 The tasks at hand are extremely difficult.

 Welthungerhilfe and its two Alliance2015 partners ACTED and consortium leader People in Need, have received funding from EU Humanitarian Aid (ECHO) to provide humanitarian support to 19,600 displaced and conflict affected men, women and children.
 Three organizations with considerable experience in humanitarian and recovery work in Iraq working together helps to maximise the support and reach to the most vulnerable communities.